 The pink lady may be a pretty little cocktail, but she does pack a punch!
 Yet, it's really no different than the average classic martini-style cocktail which are often made primarily of liquor.
-Assuming an 80-proof gin and applejack and you do opt to include the egg white, you can expect the Pink Lady to weigh in around 25% ABV (50 proof).
+Assuming an 80-proof gin and applejack and you do opt to include the egg white, you can expect the Pink Lady to weigh in around 25 percent ABV (50 proof).